GTkernel/kubernetes-cluster-deployment/README.md

 While nodes are connected by private networking, we need to specify private IP, separately on every node, in the environment file mentioned in last step.

-Specify the node's private ip as following:
+Specify the node's private ip as following: (skip this if you want to communicate nodes by public IP)
 ```
 $ sudo vim /etc/default/kubelet